 - Click Choose File and select the zip file of your app.

 The ZAT tool placed the zip file in the tmp folder in your xr_app folder.

 - Click Upload to upload the app to Zendesk Support, then again after reading the risks and limitations.

 Note: If you want to restrict access to your app to just administrators or just agents, click Enable Role Restrictions before installing and choose the users.

 When the process is complete, your app should appear as a private app in your list of installed apps on the page.

 Your support team is ready to use the app.
-Open a ticket, click the Apps button in the upper-right corner, and click Refresh.
+Open a ticket and click the Apps button in the upper-right corner if the apps are not visible.

 If you build an app that other support organizations might find useful, consider making it publicly available in the Zendesk Marketplace.
-See the brand asset guidelines.
-When your ready to submit your app, visit apps.zendesk.com.
+See Publish your app.

 The app you built in this tutorial is a client-side app, meaning all the code runs on the client -- the user's browser.
 You can also build server-side apps.
 For a step-by-step guide, see Building a server-side app.